ClickHouse/ClickHouse/docs/en/engines/database-engines/materialized-mysql.md

 **Settings on MySQL-server side**

-For the correct work of `MaterializeMySQL`, there are few mandatory `MySQL`-side configuration settings that should be set:
+For the correct work of `MaterializeMySQL`, there are a few mandatory `MySQL`-side configuration settings that should be set:

 - `default_authentication_plugin = mysql_native_password` since `MaterializeMySQL` can only authorize with this method.
 - `gtid_mode = on` since GTID based logging is a mandatory for providing correct `MaterializeMySQL` replication.
 Pay attention that while turning this mode `On` you should also specify `enforce_gtid_consistency = on`.